jdetle/jdetle.github.io/src/contents/articles/diffusion_maps/index.md

 kernels were symmetric across the board, which is just dead wrong.
 This of course changes how eigenvalue decomposition can be performed on a matrix and requires a routine like Singular Value Decomposition instead of Symmetric Eigenvalue Decomposition.
-If I had spent more time researching literature on my own I think I could have figured this out With that being said, there are 100+ dense pages given in the citations below.
+If I had spent more time researching literature on my own I think I could have figured this out.
+With that being said, there are 100+ dense pages given in the citations below.

 So where are we at?
 Quick recap about diffusion maps: